joolstorrentecalo/gitlab-foss/doc/administration/pages/index.md

 1. [Reconfigure GitLab](../restart_gitlab.md#reconfigure-a-linux-package-installation).

+NGINX uses the custom proxy header `X-Gitlab-Namespace-In-Path` to send the namespace to the GitLab Pages daemon.

 The resulting URL scheme is `http://example.io/<namespace>/<project_slug>`.

-WARNING:
-GitLab Pages supports only one URL scheme at a time: with wildcard DNS, or without wildcard DNS.
-If you enable `namespace_in_path`, existing GitLab Pages websites are accessible only on domains without wildcard DNS.

 ### Wildcard domains with TLS support